You are here :

 Cycling is great for your health and a great way to reduce your transport costs.
 And as cycling helps you to avoid the traffic jams and parking difficulties, it's often the fastest way to reach your destination door-to-door!

 There are many cycle routes across the borough, mostly using less busy residential streets.
 These routes are as direct as the major arterial roads and are much more pleasant and safe.

-Islington Council offers free cycle training to everyone who lives, works or studies in the borough.
-Please click on the "Cycle Training" link on the left for further information and to book a session.
+Islington Council offers free cycle training to anyone who lives, works or studies in the borough.
+Please visit http://islington.bookcycletraining.com/ for further information and to book a session.